bbqsrc/every/README.md

 # Every

 Run a method at a set interval.
+(Python 3 only)

 ## Usage